Myocarditis is inflammation of the heart muscle.

 Causes of Myocarditis

-When you have an infection, your immune system produces special cells that release chemicals to fight off disease.
+When you have an infection, your immune system produces special cells to fight off disease.
 If the infection affects your heart, the disease-fighting cells enter the heart.
 However, the chemicals produced by an immune response can damage the heart muscle.
 As a result, the heart can become thick, swollen, and weak.
 This leads to symptoms of heart failure.

 Other causes of myocarditis may include: